 Here's the thing.
 Google Ads work, and they can give you nearly-instant results.
 You can get up and running in less than an hour and if you do it right, you can start generating new sales at the end of the hour.

-Google Ads is a Pay-Per-Click (PPC) system that allows your brand to appear in search results when people look up information relevant to your products or services.
+Google Ads is a Pay-Per-Click (PPC) system that places your brand's ad with search results when people look up information on Google.
+The key is that these ads are that is relevant to your products or services.

 In this article, we’ll discuss how you can use ads on Google to get more visibility for your business.
 Here is a clear guide on how to advertise on Google.